|

 Books dealing with a single country or region

-descriptions provide further information about the distribution,
+The species descriptions provide further information about the

-habitat requirements, behaviour, foodplants and ecology of each
+distribution, habitat requirements, behaviour, foodplants and

 Ackery, Smith & Vane-Wright |